 Projected future need

 The use of the internet and dating apps, for all ages, has increased the opportunity for people to meet to take part in sexual activity.
-This may lead to an increase in STIs and unwanted pregnancy for all ages and highlights the need to maintain the focus on safeguarding ( Safeguarding adults and Safeguarding children ).
+This may lead to an increase in STIs and unwanted pregnancy for all ages and highlights the need to maintain the focus on safeguarding (Safeguarding adults and Safeguarding children and young people ).
 Communications in sexual health must continue to adapt to developing digital communications.

 Key considerations linked to the known evidence base (what works?)